komalpatil1713/komalpatil1713/README.md

 <h2 align="center">
  🧑‍🎓A Student | 💻 A Developer |👩‍🎨 An Artist
 </h2>
-I'm currently pursuing my bachlors of engineering in computer science.
+I'm currently pursuing my bachlors of engineering in computer science.<br>
-I’m currently working on my website.
+I’m currently working on my website.<br>
-- I’m looking for help for enhancing my skills.
+I’m looking for help for enhancing my skills.<br>
-- feel free to contact
+you can contact on : 📧 komalrpatil1713@gmail.com | www.linkedin.com/in/komal-patil-7553371a6
-- you can contact on : 📧 komalrpatil1713@gmail.com | www.linkedin.com/in/komal-patil-7553371a6
+***feel free to contact***

 <!--